icons8/lunacy-docs/docs/subscriptions.md

 - Choose an **individual subscription** to bundles of icons, photos, or illustrations.
 - Subscribe to the **full set** of our graphics.
 This option includes everything: icons, photos, and illustrations.

-With these subscriptions, you can use SVG and high-resolution PNG graphics with no attribution required.
+With these subscriptions, you can use SVG and high-resolution PNG graphics without link attribution.

 Also, any graphics subscription unlocks our AI-powered <a href="https://icons8.com/upscaler" target="_blank">Image Upscaler</a>.
 Use it to enhance the resolution of your images and enlarge them up to 7680×7680px.

 See all of the subscriptions and pricing <a href="https://icons8.com/pricing">here</a>.

-## Cloud Plans
+## Personal cloud plan

 Any Lunacy user can create <a href="https://lunacy.docs.icons8.com/clouddocs/" target="_blank">cloud documents</a>.
 You can access them from anywhere with an internet connection, invite users to collaborate on them, and track their version history.